 EW – What is your current view of the bicycling industry?

 MF – Our core, the majority of the product we sell is definitely mountain.
 I think the industry as a whole is suffering, since the whole Lance debacle.
 Road bike sales have died off.
 Safety is a part of that, there is lots of apprehension on the road.
+While there are steps local authorities can take to make things safer, such as using line marking machines (more info) to create cycle lanes, many new cyclists are still worried about the dangers.
 Being able to offer customers a solution on the dirt at a cheaper entry point has been key.
 Also the learning curve on a mountain bike is easier.